MicrosoftDocs/EMDocs/EMDocs/Solutions/ata-attack-simulation-playbook.md

 ![Skeleton key](./media/ata-attack-simulation-playbook/ata-attack-simulation-playbook-fig38.png)

 So far, everything the attacker did on the DC required them to run arbitrary code on the DC.
 ATA detected these actions by raising the respective Suspicious Activity flag as well as providing the network defender with information to remediate.
-However, an attacker might want to continue his intrusion by performing more covert attack, one that doesn’t run arbitrary code on the DC (without PsExec or injecting the Skeleton Key into the LSASS process directly).
+However, an attacker might want to continue his intrusion by performing more covert attack, one that doesn’t run arbitrary code on the DC (without *PsExec* or injecting the Skeleton Key into the LSASS process directly).
-Mimikatz, the research tool of choice in this area, has a capability called “DC Sync”.
+*Mimikatz*, the research tool of choice in this area, has a capability called “DC Sync”.
 This allows the attacker, with Domain Admin credentials, to replicate any credential back to them as if they were a DC.

-Open the command prompt that has NuckC’s credentials, go to the command prompt and make sure that NuckC’s ticket is still injected in the session, as shown in the sample below:
+Open the command prompt that has *NuckC’s* credentials, go to the command prompt and make sure that NuckC’s ticket is still injected in the session, as shown in the sample below:

 ![ticket](./media/ata-attack-simulation-playbook/ata-attack-simulation-playbook-fig39.png)